How safe is Your Backyard?

 - Bites and wounds and infections can occur if your dog or cat tries to defend their home turf from raccoons and other wildlife.

-- Predation is an unpleasant prospect whether is happens to your pet or your unwelcome visitors.
+- Predation is an unpleasant prospect whether it involvesyour pet or wildlife.

 - Read your labels and use chemicals accordingly.
 Wait until chemicals are dry or as long as the directions indicate before allowing your pet back in the yard.